the-sett/elm-2d-camera/README.md

 `elm-2d-camera` provides a camera for projecting, panning and zooming 2d drawings.

-The camera can be thought of as looking down from above onto a drawing on the 2d xy-plane at z=0.
+The camera can be thought of as looking down from above onto a drawing on the 2d XY-plane at Z = 0.
 The camera has a height above this plane and always keeps the plane in perfect focus.
 As the cameras height changes, so does its degree of zoom.

 Alternatively you can think of the camera as being at a fixed z-height, but with a zoom lens.